byksy/Go_Learning/README.md

 # Go_PathSeparator
-It is my learning progrom for Go language
+It is my learning program for Go language